duplode/duplode.github.io/src/posts/_idempotent-effects-parametricity-and-a-puzzle.md

 fzip (fzip (u, u), u) = first dup <$> fzip (u, u)
 ```

+This kind of looks like idempotency, except for the extra occurrence of
-At this point, we might have a go at sketching a diagram of a slightly
+`u` tagging along for the ride.
+We might have a go at getting rid of it
+by sketching a diagram of a slightly different nature, which shows how
-different nature, which shows relations across the specific values that
+the relations play out across the specific values that appear in the
-appear in the equation above:
+equation above:

 ```
                                         fzip